oguzhantasimaz/steam-web-api-go/README.md

 Steamwebapi is a free and open-source API wrapper for interacting with the Steam Web API.
 It provides easy access to various Steam services such as Inventory, Profile, CS:GO Items and more without the risk of Steam blocking.

+For detailed information on each endpoint and their usage, please refer to the [official API documentation](https://www.steamwebapi.com/api/list).

 ## Table of Contents

 - [Installation](#installation)